 The Division of Graduate Studies at San Francisco State University requires all admitted students to submit an official sealed transcript from all universities and community colleges.
 All official transcripts (and international academic documents) should be submitted before the start of the semester, preferably before you register for your first semester classes.
 Visit our University's Official Transcript Requirement page for details on how and where to submit transcripts and academic documents.
 Students who have taken courses at San Francisco State University do not need to submit an SF State transcript.

 Any international transcripts must include original transcripts plus a certified English translation.
 If your official transcripts do not show the degree received, then a copy of your diploma with a certified English Translation is also required.
 International students should also review the information about specific Admission criteria by Country.

-MBA and MS in Accountancy students may submit a business course waiver request
+6. MBA and MSA students may submit a business course waiver request

 Students who have completed business courses within the past seven (7) years with at least a B- or better grade, could be eligible to waive the equivalent SF State 700-level course.
-You may submit a waiver request any time before December 15, 2019, however we encourage you to submit the waiver form and required supporting documents as soon as possible to better plan your courses.
-You will receive an email from our office with the decision from our faculty within two to three weeks of receipt of your request.
+You may submit a waiver request any time before December 30, 2020, however we encourage you to submit the waiver form and required supporting documents as soon as possible to better plan your courses.
+You will receive an email from our office with the decision from our faculty within 2 to 3 weeks of receipt of your request.

 Students must complete the following steps:

 Step 2) Submit a course syllabus or detailed course outline for each of the business courses you have taken in the past seven years at a college or university.
 International students will need to submit fully translated copies of syllabi or course outlines.

 Step 3) Submit a photocopy of the transcripts from the university where you completed the business courses and circle the courses to be reviewed.